To inspire a passion for the diverse history, culture and science of agriculture in South Dakota.

 The extensive holdings began as a zoological collection in 1884 and evolved to have a heavy concentration of farming equipment, mainly from the eastern region of the state, and mostly from 1880-1950.
 To better reflect a complete representation of agriculture in South Dakota, the collection’s scope was expanded in 2014 to span from the time when humans first domesticated plants and animals in South Dakota to the present.
 The staff also diversified its exhibits, gathering history and artifacts both from the western part of the state and from various ethnic groups.

-In 1976, the Museum moved into the Stock Judging Pavilion on the South Dakota State University campus.
-Built in 1918 and expanded in 1925, the Stock Judging was placed on the National Register of Historic Places in 1978.
+In 1976, the Museum staff secured the Stock Judging Pavilion as its new location on the South Dakota State University campus.
+Built in 1918 and expanded in 1925, the Stock Judging Pavilion was placed on the National Register of Historic Places in 1978.
 The pavilion was repaired, restored and renovated as a museum open to the public in 1981.
 During this time the museum became the official State Agricultural Heritage Museum under the Department of Cultural Affairs.
 The main level of the museum contains approximately 9,000 sq. ft. of exhibits and 500 sq. ft. of office space and gift shop, while the 4,875 sq. ft. basement of the museum contains small artifact storage and office work space.
 An 11,000 sq. ft. pole barn completed in July 2005 to house the machinery and large artifact collections pieces sit north of the museum, and also contains a small workshop.
 Finally, the museum maintains a rammed earth building, which is located north of the Pavilion and is also on the National Register for Historic Places.
 Rammed earth construction was an experimental construction technique being investigated by the Cooperative Extension Service in the 1920 and 1930s.
 This 1,872 sq. ft. building houses yet another small workshop area.